 P86.
 To redeem cattle, set apart for sacrifices, that contracted disqualifying blemishes, after which they may be eaten by anyone, as it is said, "Nevertheless thou mayest kill (and eat flesh in all thy gates) whatever thy soul lusteth after" (Deut.
 12:15).
-By tradition it is learned that this verse refers only to sanctified animals, and teaches us that they ought to be redeemed if and when they become unfit.21 to redeem a blemished animal reserved for sacrifice, selectively using sources to support his point.
-Other commentators maintain that redemption is voluntary and find other talmudic sources to support this view.22 Note that even the midrash quoted by Maimonides does not necessarily obligate one to redeem the unfit animal; it merely states that it should be redeemed, presumably so that one can eat it.
+By tradition it is learned that this verse refers only to sanctified animals, and teaches us that they ought to be redeemed if and when they become unfit.

+Proof: The tradition to which Maimonides refers can be found in Sifre Deuteronomy 71 (134).
+He is the only enumerator to name an obligation to redeem a blemished animal reserved for sacrifice, selectively using sources to support his point.
+Other commentators maintain that redemption is voluntary and find other talmudic sources to support this view.
+Note that even the midrash quoted by Maimonides does not necessarily obligate one to redeem the unfit animal; it merely states that it should be redeemed, presumably so that one can eat it.